anquanscan/sec-tools/README.md

 [MindAPI](https://github.com/dsopas/MindAPI): Organize your API security assessment by using MindAPI.
 It's free and open for community collaboration.
 [earth-storm](https://github.com/justlive1/earth-storm): CAS 5.x 服务，提供各种cas-client
 [Security_Hacking_Scripts](https://github.com/mbcse/Security_Hacking_Scripts): This Repository contains Encryption Algorithms, Ethical Hacking Scripts, Cybersecurity Learning Resources, and Security-Based Projects.
 Contribute to this repository!!
 [whoUR](https://github.com/jopcode/whoUR): Tool for information gathering, IPReverse, AdminFInder, DNS, WHOIS, SQLi Scanner with google.
+[FalconOne](https://github.com/StrikeVaults/FalconOne): FalconOne is an Open Source solution deployed and updated on daily basis to help prevent terror and crime.
+By using advanced tools, functions and stealth strategies, FalconOne's community is focused on making a friendly and fast solution for effective results.